Rail transport in Switzerland: S-Bahn

 In the German-speaking part of Switzerland, suburban and regional commuter rail service is today known as S-Bahn.
 Clock-face scheduling in commuter rail has been first put in place on the line – near Bern in 1964.
-In 1968, the Goldcoast Express on the right side of Lake Zurich followed.
+In 1968, the Goldcoast Express on the right side of Lake Zürich followed.
 In 1982, clock-face scheduling was introduced all over Switzerland.
-The term S-Bahn has been used since 1990 for the Zurich S-Bahn, since 1995 for Bern S-Bahn and since 1997 for the Basel S-Bahn.
+The term S-Bahn has been used since 1990 for the Zürich S-Bahn, since 1995 for Bern S-Bahn and since 1997 for the Basel S-Bahn.
 Other S-Bahn services include the Lucerne S-Bahn, St. Gallen S-Bahn, Aargau S-Bahn, Chur S-Bahn and Schaffhausen S-Bahn.
 Additionally, other terms for commuter rail are in use, like Stadtbahn Zug.
 S-Bahn services are typically numbered and use the S-prefix (S#).

-Commuter rail networks in the French-speaking part are generally known as RER (Réseau Express Régional), such as around Fribourg (RER Fribourg) and Lausanne (RER Vaud), whereas in the region of Geneva the term is Léman Express.
+Commuter rail networks in the French-speaking part are generally known as RER (Réseau Express Régional), such as around Fribourg (RER Fribourg), Lausanne (RER Vaud) and Porrentruy (RER Jura), whereas in the region of Geneva the term is Léman Express.
 In the canton of Valais, RegionAlps offers S-Bahn services, while in the canton of Ticino such services are provided by TILO.